w3f/Grants-Program/applications/PyreBrowser.md

 ### Project Details

 The project is launched and fully functional for windows over at [](https://pyrebrowser.com) and has a roadmap in the documentation section.
 We need design, branding and marketing help.
+The browser is built with Electron and NodeJS.
+P2P infrastructure is handled with Holepunch HyperDHT and decentralized communication within domains is facilitated by NOSTR - A censorship free chat protocol supported by Jack Dorsey.

 ### Ecosystem Fit